Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 The point is not just to pass the exam.
 The point is to become a better thinking teacher.

-In real teaching, weak postural analysis often leads to:
+Weak postural analysis often leads to

 • less precise exercise choices